-The Screamery is Southern Arizona’s newest, hottest (coldest?) ice cream destination.
+The Screamery is Southern Arizona’s ice cream destination.
 Their Marana location is their fourth and final store in the region, and what can we say?
 They’ve saved the best for last.
+This is easy to find in the Arizona Pavilions center off Cortaro Road near Harkins Theatres Arizona Pavilons 12.

 Kenny and Linda Sarnoski founded The Screamery based on a dietary effort that the couple had embarked on.
 They wanted to eat only natural, wholesome ingredients, but like anyone with taste buds, they couldn’t live without their ice cream.
 When they went to look for ice cream made only with those ingredients, though, they could find nary a one.
 So they did what any sane, reasonable person would do.
 They started their own ice cream empire based upon the most delicious ice cream around, they’ve done it without a single artificial flavor, and not a single ounce of high fructose corn syrup.